LdDl/go-darknet/README.md

 ```shell
 ./download_data.sh
 ```
-Note: you don't need *coco.data* file anymore, because script below does insert *coco.names* into 'names' filed in *yolov3.cfg* file (so AlexeyAB's fork can deal with it properly)
+Note: you don't need *coco.data* file anymore, because sh-script above does insert *coco.names* into 'names' filed in *yolov3.cfg* file (so AlexeyAB's fork can deal with it properly)
 So last rows in yolov3.cfg file will look like:
 ```bash
 ......